wm4n/react-weather-widget/README.md

 # React Weather Widget

 This project builds a Weather Widget using React and aims to provide the exact same functionalities as the one shown in the Google search.
-It's for learning React so probably many are implemented incorrectly so please bear with me 😆.
+It's for React learning purpose.
+Therefore, probably many are implemented incorrectly so please bear with me 😆.

 ## Weather Widget in Google Search Result